-Millionaire Teacher Summary: 7 Best Lessons from Andrew Hallam
+Millionaire Teacher Summary: The 7 Best Lessons I Learned From Andrew Hallam

 Who is Andrew Hallam and why listen to him?